gaelgoth/citron-appimage-builder/readme.md

 7. Follow the on-screen prompts to select your build mode and Citron version.

 8. The Steam Deck may enter sleep mode during the build process.
-To prevent this, click on the battery icon and then on "Manually block sleep and screen locking".
+To prevent sleep mode, click the battery icon in the system tray and select "Manually block sleep and screen locking."

 9. The Citron AppImage file will be created in the current directory.